mui/material-ui/docs/data/material/getting-started/overview/overview.md

 ## Material UI vs. MUI Base

-Material UI and [MUI Base](/base/getting-started/overview/) feature many of the same UI components, but MUI Base comes without any default styles or styling solution.
+Material UI and [MUI Base](/base/getting-started/overview/) feature many of the same UI components, but MUI Base comes without any default styles or styling solutions.

 Material UI is _comprehensive_ in that it comes packaged with default styles, and is optimized to work with [Emotion](https://emotion.sh/) (or [styled-components](https://styled-components.com/)).